 Did you survive Thanksgiving?
 We spent the holiday on Hilton Head Island and went out for a buffet dinner at the Sea Pines Resort.
 It was absolutely delicious and the weather was cold, perfect for Thanksgiving Day.
 We had plenty of seafood and turkey along with a variety of veggies like green bean casserole and candied sweet potato.
 And the dessert table was filled with pecan pie, pumpkin mousse, and bread pudding.
 The best part was NO CLEANUP.
 We came, we ate, and we went back to our condo and sat by the ocean with stuffed bellies.

 But now that we are back in Orlando, it is time to start the preparations for Christmas.
 This is the season for baking, something I do not do very often.
 I am just not a baker, I use a lot of packaged mixes.
-I especially love the mixes from Bob’s Red Mill (and no, I am not being paid or sponsored to say so.)
-I love that it is gluten-free as well.
-I made easy to assemble Brownie Santa Hats.
+I love using Bob’s Red Mill Gluten-Free Chocolate Cake Mix.
+It makes these Santa hats to easy to whip up.

 Instead of making a cake, I made brownie bites using a mini muffin pan.